-Place a saucepan over medium heat and bring to a simmer; reduce the heat to low.
+Place a saucepan over medium heat and bring to a simmer, then reduce the heat to low.
 Create a double boiler by placing a heatproof bowl or pan over the simmering water and add the 1/2 cup of butter, granulated sugar, and cocoa.
-Cook until the butter is melted and the sugar is dissolved.
+Cook, stirring, until the butter is melted and the sugar is dissolved.

-Add the beaten egg, a dash of salt, and vanilla to the butter mixture and continue to cook, whisking constantly, until the mixture is hot and thickened.
+Add the beaten egg, vanilla, and a dash of salt to the butter mixture and continue to cook, whisking constantly, until the mixture is hot and thickened.
 The minimum safe temperature for eggs is 160 F. Remove the pan from the heat.

-To the egg and butter mixture, add the graham cracker crumbs, nuts, and coconut.
+Add the graham cracker crumbs, coconut, and nuts.
 Stir the mixture until well blended.

-Press the crumb mixture over the bottom of the prepared baking pan.
+Press the crumb mixture into the bottom of the prepared baking pan.
 Transfer the pan to the refrigerator to chill for 20 to 30 minutes.

 Prepare the Middle Layer

 Gather the ingredients for the middle layer.

-In a mixing bowl with an electric mixer, beat the 1/4 cup of softened butter with the cream or milk and custard powder (or pudding).
-Sift the powdered sugar and gradually beat it into the custard mixture; continue to beat until light and fluffy.
+In a mixing bowl with an electric mixer, beat the 1/4 cup of softened butter with the cream or milk and pudding or custard mix.
+Sift the powdered sugar and gradually beat it into the custard mixture.
+Continue to beat until light and fluffy.

 Spread the custard mixture over the chilled bottom layer.
 Return the pan to the refrigerator.